FreeMonad/GPP/README.md

 GPP
 ===

-An extensible and customizable interpreter for PARI/GP in Perl
+An extensible and customizable interpreter for PARI/GP, written in Perl.

 Example Session
 ===============